Caligata Lake Provincial Park

 Caligata Lake Provincial Park is a provincial park in British Columbia, Canada, located northeast of Clearwater.
 The lake occupies a cirque below the north face of Raft Mountain.
 The park has no visitor facilities or services.

-Access is by Spahats Creek Road off the Clearwater Valley Road (also called Wells Gray Park Road), then there is a short hike to the lake.

-Cross-country hiking routes lead from Caligata Lake to the nearby Cirque of Tarns and Spahats Hill.
+Access is by Spahats Creek Road off the Clearwater Valley Road (also called Wells Gray Park Road) to km 13.8.
+The trail was rebuilt in 2023 and several sections of boardwalk were added by BC Parks.
+The 2.3 km long trail bypasses Caligata Lake and ends below the Raft Mountain cliffs.
+Cross-country hiking routes lead from there to the nearby Cirque of Tarns.
 A more rigorous hike ascends to the east ridge of Raft Mountain from where a skyline walk can go in either direction to Raft's multiple summits.

 The name comes from the Latin for the hoary marmot, marmota caligata.